Mad4Viz/Mad4Viz/README.md

 ## 👋 Hi, I'm Valerie 😀
-- I’m a freelance data analyst who transforms raw data into actionable insights using tools like [Tableau](https://public.tableau.com/app/profile/valerie.madojemu/vizzes), Alteryx and SQL.
+- I’m a data analyst who builds data solutions for businesses.
 - I specialise in creating dashboards, automating workflows, and delivering clear, impactful visualisations that empower decision makers and solve business problems.
 - For Contracting Roles, send me a message on [LinkedIn](https://www.linkedin.com/in/valeriemadojemu), email valeriemfreelance@gmail.com or call ‭+447507 725838‬